 - As forecast lead-time shortens, the ENS forecast results should become increasingly similar, with successive CDFs showing smaller and smaller variations relative to one another.

 - As forecast lead-time shortens, the CDFs should become steeper as the members within each successive ENS forecast become increasingly similar, implying higher confidence.

-In practice there is often a non-uniformity of progress through this idealised sequence of events, particularly for maximum wind gust and rainfall.
+In practice there is often some non-uniformity of progress through this idealised sequence of events, particularly for maximum wind gust and rainfall parameters.
 The forecaster needs to identify patterns in the series of CDFs as forecast lead-time shortens and investigate any departures from the expected changes.